IVSoftware/conditionally-designable-user-control/README.md

 ___

-First, subclass `Microsoft.DotNet.DesignTools.Designers.ParentControlDesigner` in order to customize the designer behavior `UserControlEx` and set the `Designer` attribute of the user control.
+First, subclass `Microsoft.DotNet.DesignTools.Designers.ParentControlDesigner` in order to customize the designer behavior for `UserControlEx` and set the `Designer` attribute of the user control.

 ```
 // <PackageReference Include="Microsoft.WinForms.Designer.SDK" Version="1.6.0" />